Jules Wijdenbosch

-Jules Albert Wijdenbosch (2 May 1941 – 30 April 2025) was a Surinamese politician who was President of Suriname from 1996 to 2000 and prime minister from 1987 to 1988.
+Jules Albert Wijdenbosch (2 May 1941 – 30 April 2025) was a Surinamese politician who served as the 7th President of Suriname from 1996 to 2000.
+Prior to his presidency he was Prime Minister of Suriname from 1987 to 1988, and the 2nd Vice President of Suriname in 1991.

-Life and career
+Early life

-Wijdenbosch was born in Paramaribo on 2 May 1941.
+Jules Albert Wijdenbosch was born in Paramaribo on 2 May 1941.
 He was a trade union and youth leader and worked in a port as a customs officer.
 He studied political science and public administration in the University of Amsterdam.
 In 1975 he published a booklet titled Schets Surinaamse Republiek Eigen Stijl (Sketch of the Surinamese Republic in its own style), in which he called for the formation of a government with many councils and extensive authority for the president.

+Career

-He was a member of the National Democratic Party, which held absolute power in Suriname during the 1980s.
-From 13 February 1987 he was Prime Minister of Suriname and held concurrent positions as minister of Home Affairs, Justice and Foreign Affairs.
-He served as Prime Minister until 26 January 1988 before becoming Vice President from January 1991 until September 1991.
+Wijdenbosch was a member of the National Democratic Party, which held absolute power in Suriname during the 1980s.
+From 1987 to 1988, he served asPrime Minister of Suriname and held concurrent positions as minister of Home Affairs, Justice and Foreign Affairs.
+He was the Vice President of Suriname from January 1991 until September 1991.

-From 1996 to 2000 he was president of Suriname.
-His cabinet was characterized by a large number of reshuffles.
-During his administration the bridge over the Suriname River was also built and was later named after him.
+From 1996 to 2000, Wijdenbosch served as president of Suriname.

+The Jules Wijdenbosch Bridge was constructed over the Suriname River during his presidency.
+He attempted to sell Suriname's state-owned oil company Staatsolie Maatschappij Suriname in 1997, but was blocked by the company's management and its union.

+Suriname's currency was devalued by the government in 1999, and inflation rose to 150%.
+A national strike broke out and Wijdenbosch's entire cabinet resigned.
+The 2000 election was held early due to protests against how Wijdenbosch's government handled the economy.

+Death

-Wijdenbosch died in Paramaribo on 30 April 2025, at the age of 83.
+Wijdenbosch died in Paramaribo on 30 April 2025, and was given a state funeral.